 This year’s focus is on the geography and history of early North America, the Age of Exploration, Colonial America, the American Revolution, and westward expansion up until the Civil War.
 Students create virtual museum exhibits to showcase the history of their state.

-This course explores drawing skills such as perspective and color theory.
+In this online course, students explore drawing skills such as perspective and color theory.
 Picture study includes the discussion and analysis of famous works of art.

-Students learn age-appropriate motor, non-locomotor, and manipulative skills, and are required to participate in regular physical activity.
+In this online course, students learn age-appropriate motor, non-locomotor, and manipulative skills, and are required to participate in regular physical activity.